Directly Install Windows 10 on New SSD with/without CD | 2 Ways

-Method 2.
-How to install Windows 10 on SSD from HDD without CD or USB
+Way 2.
+Reinstall Windows 10 on SSD without CD or USB

-Fresh install Windows 10 will erase all your data on the computer.
-Besides, it is time-consuming and troublesome.
+Fresh install might be time-consuming and troublesome for some users.
 If you prefer an easier way to add new SSD to Windows 10 without CD or USB drive and keep all your data intact, you could use a reliable third-party software – AOMEI Backupper Professional.

 It's all-in-one SSD cloning software for Windows 7/8/10/11, which contains "Disk Clone", "System Clone" and "Partition Clone" options to meet the needs of different users.

 💾 Disk Clone